mamun2519/learn-devOps-concept/os/readme.md

 ⇒ grep [option].. pattern [file]..

+**Some Case**

+- to ignore the upper and lower case while searching
+  - grep -i “keyword” fileName
+- To search everything except the given pattern/keyword
+  - grep -v “keyword” file

 ### SSH

 SSH (Secure Shell) is a network protocol that provides secure access to remote systems over an unsecured network.